 This all changed when we started building and changing the farm to a busy dairy farm.
 All of a sudden every time we went into the pub we would hear snide comments about how the mud was ruining their dog walking, how we had stopped them using a track they had used for 50 years, how they couldn’t let their dogs run in a field they always used.
 So now we only go to the pub every now and again and we generally try and sit on our own where we can’t hear anything.

 Everyone is allowed their own opinion on things and they are allowed to be fed up with things changing but just to put across our side:

 We are allowed to keep our animals safe.

 We are allowed to do our jobs

 Last year you couldn’t walk down the track because it was in such a bad condition, this year it is just muddy, get over it the great outdoors isn’t clean and I also have a white dog.

-Dog poo can cause abortions in cattle, stick to the footpaths and pick it up we have to work round here.
-You wouldn’t like it if you have to step in dog poo every time you opened a door at work but its fine for us when we have to open gates.
+Dog poo can cause abortions in cattle, stick to the footpaths and pick it up we have to work around here.
+You wouldn’t like it if you had to step in dog poo every time you opened a door at work but its fine for us when we have to open gates.

 We do not have to put a gate at the side of a cattle grid on a private road.
 You shouldn’t be there.

 Do not whinge and complain behind our back or to our kids.
-Both of us are approachable and will willing talk through problems but yet not one person has ever come to speak to us apart from the poor community councillor who has found herself the go between.
+Both of us are approachable and will willing talk through problems but yet not one person has ever come to speak to us apart from the poor community councilor who has found herself the go-between.